iainhouston/iainhouston.github.io/_posts/2025-05-05-A_Swift_Jekyll_Assistant.markdown

 Well, this has been a fascinating project: I was looking back at my AppleScript Jekyll Assistant and thinking that "this is so much more complicated than it neeeds to be".

 I had used the Swift Argument Parser before and had toyed with writing command line scripts in Swift but was a bit daunted.
 By the documentation.
 So ChatGPT came to the rescue and helped me write the following.
 So AI has definitely been a “productivity enhancer” in this case.
 I know my way around but am not an expert in the APIs that I rarely use.
-ChatGPT helped me with the important and unfamiliar detail and I think you’ll agree we came up with a pretty elegant solution.
+And getting the regular expressions just right is something that usually would have taken me a lot of time.
+So ChatGPT helped me with the important and unfamiliar detail and I think you’ll agree we came up with a pretty elegant solution.

 ```swift
 #!/usr/bin/env swift